Carol Reed

-Sir Carol Reed (30 December 1906 – 25 April 1976) was an English film director and producer, best known for Odd Man Out (1947), The Fallen Idol (1948), The Third Man (1949), and Oliver!
-(1968), for which he was awarded the Academy Award for Best Director.
+Sir Carol Reed (30 December 1906 – 25 April 1976) was an English film director and producer.
+Considered one of the foremost British filmmakers of the post-World War II era, he achieved prominence in the late 1940s for his film noir thrillers Odd Man Out (1947), The Fallen Idol (1948), and The Third Man (1949).
 Odd Man Out was the first recipient of the BAFTA Award for Best British Film.
 The Fallen Idol won the second BAFTA Award for Best British Film.
 The British Film Institute voted The Third Man the greatest British film of the 20th century.

+Reed's subsequent work crossed a variety of genres, including the Cold War satire Our Man in Havana (1959), the Michelangelo biopic The Agony and the Ecstasy (1965), and the musical Oliver!
+(1968).
+The latter film earned Reed the Academy Award for Best Director, with two previous nominations for The Fallen Idol and The Third Man.

+In 1952, he became only the second British film director to be knighted for his craft.
+According to Screenonline, "for that brief time in the late 1940s Carol Reed was perhaps what some earlier critics had claimed him to be: the greatest director in the world."

 Early life and career

 Carol Reed was born in Putney, southwest London.
 He was the son of actor-producer Sir Herbert Beerbohm Tree and his mistress, Beatrice May Pinney, who later adopted the surname of Reed.
 He was educated at The King's School, Canterbury.

 He embarked on an acting career while still in his late teens.
 A period in the theatrical company of the thriller writer Edgar Wallace followed, and Reed became his personal assistant in 1927.
 Apart from acting in a few Wallace-derived films himself, Reed became involved in adapting his work for the screen during the day while he was a stage manager in the evenings.
 This connection ended when Wallace died in February 1932.
 Taken on by Basil Dean, Reed worked for his Associated Talking Pictures, successively for ATP as a dialogue director, second-unit director and then assistant director.
 His films in the later role working under Dean were Autumn Crocus, Lorna Doone and Loyalties and (with Thorold Dickinson) Java Head.